-For all that, I believed that these negative results should be caused only by the following facts: 1) IgM H- and L-chain genes were indirect but not direct targets of HDAC2 [85].
-2) MNase protection assay was regrettably carried out only on coding regions but not on 5'-upstream regions of these transcription factor genes.
-3) HDAC2(-/-) mutants were really collected at vague early cultivation stage.
-That is, although HDAC2(-/-) mutants were regarded to be collected at the early stage, those must be actually collected at fairly late/varied cultivation stages, because the mutant cells had been already cultivated for a long time to use for other experiments until then.
+For all that, I believed that these negative results should be caused only by the following facts: 1) IgM H- and L-chain genes are indirect but not direct targets of HDAC2 [85].
+2) MNase protection assay was regrettably carried out only on ORF regions (coding regions) but not on proximal 5'-upstream regions of the tested transcription factor genes.
+3) HDAC2(-/-) mutants were really collected at a vague early cultivation stage.
+That is, although HDAC2(-/-) mutants were regarded to be collected at the early stage, those were actually collected at fairly later and varied cultivation stages, because the mutant cells had been already cultivated for a long time to use for other experiments until then.
 Therefore, I resolved to analyze again properties of the initially generated HDAC2(-/-) mutants collected at different cultivation periods as correctly as possible.
-Further, in particular, I should like to emphasize that we newly generated HDAC2(-/-) mutants, collected them at different cultivation periods from virtual early (as quickly as possible) until late stages, and systematically and minutely analyzed their various cellular properties to solve the above problems.
+Further, in particular, I should like to emphasize the key facts as follows.
+I resolved that we newly generate HDAC2(-/-) mutants, collect them at different cultivation periods from virtual early (as early as possible) until later stages, and systematically and closely analyze their various cellular properties to solve the above-mentioned problems.